Luthaf/Jumos.jl/doc/simulations/create-simulations.rst

         # Note the parentheses, needed to instanciate the new check.
         add_check(sim, AllPositionsAreDefined())

-.. function:: add_enforce(sim, enforce)
+.. function:: add_control(sim, control)

-    Add an :ref:`enforce <simulation-enforces>` algorithm to the simulation list.
-If the enforce algorithm is already present, a warning is issued.
+    Add an :ref:`control <simulation-controls>` algorithm to the simulation list.
+If the control algorithm is already present, a warning is issued.

     Usage example:

     .. code-block:: julia

-        add_enforce(sim, RescaleVelocities(300, 100))
+        add_control(sim, RescaleVelocities(300, 100))

 .. function:: add_compute(sim, compute)